workloads/packer-templates/README.md

 This repository contains Packer templates for multiple providers.
 Usage differs slightly for each provider and is therefore broken out into a separate section.

-## Usage

-This repository contains Packer templates for multiple Cloud providers.
-Usage differs slightly for each provider and is therefore broken out into a separate section.

-All images use _Ubuntu 20.04_ as the base operating system.

-## Azure

 TODO

-### Run prerequisite Terraform workflows for Azure

-TODO

-The Azure workflow described in [azure/image.pkr.hcl](packer/azure/image.pkr.hcl) requires an Azure Resource Group to operate.

-To ease in the creation of this, this repository includes a Terraform workflow (in `./terraform/azure`) that can create the prerequisite resources.

 ### Microsoft Azure